AutodeskGames/stingray-docs/source/stingray_help/getting_started.md

 # Getting Started

-Once you've downloaded and installed Stingray, you can select Autodesk Stingray Editor from the  Start menu to launch the application.
+Once you've downloaded and installed Stingray, you can select Autodesk > Stingray from the  Start menu to launch the application.
 You'll need to log in with your Autodesk ID when you run Stingray.

 [![NEW](images/new.png "What else is new in v1.6?")](release_notes/readme_1.6.html)